 Chiara De Lazzari

-Transnational mobility in the European Union has become a key factor for supra-national integration, equal life chances, and socio-economic prosperity.
-This book explores the cultural and social patterns that shape people’s migration, the historical and contemporary patterns of their movement and...
+Transnational mobility in the EU has become a key factor for supranational integration, equal life chances and socioeconomic prosperity.
+This book explores the cultural and social patterns that shape people’s migration, the historical and contemporary patterns of their movement, and the manifold...

 Agnieszka Radziwinowiczówna, Anna Rosińska, Weronika Kloc-Nowak